toyners/PodFul/README.md

 ## 3.1.2 (1.9.5)
 1. **Fixed:** Fixed a bug where podcast images are not being displayed in podcast list screen.
-2. **Changed:** Added blank line after the skipping feed scan message during scannig.
+2. **Changed:** Added blank line after the skipping feed scan message during scanning.

 ## 3.1.1 (1.9.5)
 1. **Fixed:** Fixed a bug when adding feeds with image resolution turned off